What is The Most Efficient Heated Water Hose For Your RV?

 Valterra Heated Fresh Water Hose

-- Provides smooth flowing drinking water in sub-zero temperatures
+- HEATED RV WATER HOSE: 1/2" diameter hose provides smooth flowing drinking water in sub-zero temperatures

 A perfect choice for sub-zero temperature use, Valterra W01-5325 Heated Fresh Water Hose is available in three sizes including 15, 25, and 50’.
 It has a self-regulating heat source that maintains inside temperature especially when the surrounding temperature drops significantly.
 The hose comes with zippered installation cuffs at both ends that act as added protection from the cold weather.
 It operates at 120 VAC, and the largest size consumes 360 watts of power and weighs 13.35 lbs.